kristerkari/react-native-css-modules/README.md

 ## Example

 Using React Native CSS modules works almost the same way as using CSS modules with a Web React project.
-The main differences are that only simple class selectors (e.g. `.myClass`) are supported and that React Native only supports a subset of CSS properties for styling.
+The main differences are that only simple class selectors (e.g. `.myClass`) are supported and that React Native only supports a subset of browser's CSS properties for styling.

 For more info about the differences between using CSS modules in Web and React Native, have a look at [this explanation in the FAQ](docs/faq.md#what-is-the-difference-with-regular-css-and-react-natives-css).